progress/Spark-Toolkit/README.md

 5. Copy the .json and .cp files from the `/cfg/` folder to a new `CATALINA_BASE/conf/spark/` directory.
 6. If intending to utilize OERealm security, copy the `/cfg/Realm/SparkRealm.json` file to `CATALINA_BASE/conf/spark/` and `/cfg/Realm/SparkRealm.cp` to `CATALINA_BASE/common/lib/`.

-**CCS Note:** As of release **4.6.0** the inclusion of the CCS source code and Ccs.pl has been discontinued and all related source is removed from this repository.
-As of **OpenEdge 11.7.5 / 12.1** all CCS class interfaces are already included within the product and are utilized to build the Spark.pl library.
-Therefore, it is no longer necessary to include this PL file within your PROPATH or included as part of your code promotion processes.
+**CCS Note:** As of **OpenEdge 12.1** all CCS class interfaces are already included within the product and are utilized to build the `Spark.pl` library.
+Therefore, it is no longer necessary to include a separate `ccs.pl` file within your PROPATH or included as part of your code promotion processes.

 ## Contributions / Changes